k3karthic/terraform__gcloud-instance/README.md

 2. Set `zone` to an available zone in the same region as `subnetwork`.
 List of zones by region are at [cloud.google.com/compute/docs/regions-zones/#available](https://cloud.google.com/compute/docs/regions-zones/#available).
 3. Create a hostname in [YDNS](https://ydns.io/) and update the same in `ydns_host`.

+**Note:** Image ID can be found in the release announcement from the FreeBSD website at [https://www.freebsd.org/releases/](https://www.freebsd.org/releases/).

 ## Authentication

 [Google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) documentation is at [registry.terraform.io/providers/hashicorp/google/latest/docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs).